nanfengpo/Intro-to-Hadoop-MapReduce/readme.md

-This is the material excercises for Introduction-to-Hadoop-MapReduce
+This is the excercises for Introduction-to-Hadoop-MapReduce.
+If you want to install Hadoop with a virtual machine, you can refer to this [page](https://docs.google.com/document/d/1v0zGBZ6EHap-Smsr3x3sGGpDW-54m82kDpPKC2M6uiY/pub) for instructions.